AWS Savings Plans vs Reserved Instances

 Limitations of Savings Plans

-Savings Plans is unavailable on services like Amazon Relational Database Service (RDS) instancesAmazon RedshiftAmazon ElastiCache, and Amazon DynamoDB.
+Savings Plans is not available on services like Amazon Relational Database Service (RDS) instancesAmazon RedshiftAmazon ElastiCache, and Amazon DynamoDB.
 As previously stated, they are limited to AWS Fargate and Amazon EC2 instances.
 Amazon may make provisions for the unavailable services in the future, but currently, they’re not obtainable.

 The Savings Plans does not provide capacity reservations or offer better discounts than RI, and their reselling options are not available for underused commitments.
 The simplicity that the Savings Plans offers often leaves you with less control over your commitment duration because you can’t sell out underused commitments.